HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/install/kubernetes_deployment/preparation/optional_tasks/optional_configure_scaling.md

 # Configure Scaling

-The HCL Digital Experience 9.5 Kubernetes deployment using Helm allows you to configure the pod count of each individual application.
+The HCL Digital Experience Compose 9.5 Kubernetes deployment using Helm allows you to configure the pod count of each individual application.

 In addition, it is possible to configure the use of HorizontalPodAutoscalers that scales up and down the applications by adding or removing Pods based on the pod metrics.
-Refer to the [Scaling DX 9.5 container deployments using Helm](../../../../../manage/container_configuration/container_scaling.md) topic for detailed overview information.
+Refer to the [Scaling DX 9.5 container deployments using Helm](https://opensource.hcltechsw.com/digital-experience/latest/deployment/manage/container_configuration/container_scaling) topic for detailed overview information.

 !!! note
-    You are not able to use more than one (1) Core Pod until you have performed a database transfer.
+    You are not able to use more than one (1) WebEngine Pod until you have performed a database transfer.

 ## Configuring pod count

-Even if you don't want to automatically scale your DX 9.5 deployment based on CPU and memory utilization, you still can control the amount of pods per application.
+Even if you don't want to automatically scale your DX Compose 9.5 deployment based on CPU and memory utilization, you still can control the amount of pods per application.

 You can use the following syntax to reconfigure the pod count per application in your custom-values.yaml file: